How Far Ahead Should You Make Pico de Gallo? Timing Tips

 Making pico de gallo fresh and serving it right after is the way to go.
 This is the traditional way.

 Making it ahead is also acceptable.
-But you hate to remember and expect that the texture and flavor will change.
+But you hate to remember and expect that the texture and fresh flavor will change.

 You can try experimenting with different days ahead so you can find what works best for you, especially if you prepare it often.
 We hope this helps!